 Grants Pass is a medium-sized city located in the state of Oregon.
 With a population of 38,170 people and 12 constituent neighborhoods, Grants Pass is the 15th largest community in Oregon.

-Unlike some cities, Grants Pass isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Grants Pass are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grants Pass is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grants Pass is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Grants Pass who work in office and administrative support (12.45%), sales jobs (10.24%), and management occupations (8.69%).

 In terms of college education, the citizens of Grants Pass rank slightly lower than the national average.
 15.81% of adults 25 and older in Grants Pass have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.